rhomobile/rhomobile-docs/eb/en/edge/guide/DOMinjection.md

 Attributes of DOM Injection tags:

-**Note that the 'pages' attribute specifies the <u>file name</u> of the page into which the element defined in the tag will be injected**.
+**Note that the 'pages' attribute specifies the file name of the page into which the element defined in the tag will be injected**.
 The following rules apply:

 * Assumes an '.html' file extention; specify extension if different
 * For local files, works from directory relative to the installation root; include qualified path if different